Safeguarding Adults At-risk: Advocating for Their Protection

 Barnsley Safeguarding Adults Board

-Top 5 challenges vulnerable adults face
+Top 5 challenges adults at risk face

-Vulnerable adults face a range of challenges and risks that can significantly impact their well-being and overall quality of life:
+At-risk adults face a range of challenges and risks that can significantly impact their well-being and overall quality of life:

 1. Abuse and neglect: